gitGNU/gnu_silly/README.md

   * scripts for producing USB-HDD filesystem for working on laptops (using debootstrap and friends)
   * PXE images for use with [PXE Install Server](https://github.com/freegeek-seattle/install_pxeserver)
   * automation around building Libreboot images

+  ## Caveats

+  ### as of 20160306 the scripts don't work.
+  They are dangerous in the wrong hands, so don't run them if you don't know what you are doing.
+  Don't run them even if you *do* know what you are doing, but do use them as a guide for entering commands into the shell if that helps.

+  ## TODO

+  ### First version of scripts only supports MBR and does not add swap; in future GPT and UEFI support is desirable.